Highs in the 90s over the weekend in Boulder

 Boulder should see highs in the 90s over the weekend, according to the National Weather Service.

-Saturday’s forecast calls for mostly sunny skies with a high of 94 and an overnight low of 62, with a 20% chance of showers.
+Saturday’s forecast calls for sunny skies with a high of 93 and an overnight low of 61.

-Sunday’s forecast calls for sunny skies with a high of 94 and an overnight low of 59.
+Sunday’s forecast calls for sunny skies with a high of 92 and an overnight low of 61, with a 20% chance of showers and thunderstorms.

 Five-day forecastCheck out what weather is in store for the Boulder County area hereNational Weather ServiceSee what the National Weather service is predicting here24-Hour satelliteWatch NOAA’s 24-hour satellite image hereReal-time conditionsSee what Boulder’s weather is like now at the National Center for Atmospheric Research here